 Major in Sociology with concentration in Anthropology (48 credits)

 SOCI 111, 121, 205, 304, 322, 326, 396, two anthropology electives-one regional anthropology course and one topical anthropology course, and 12 elective credits in sociology.

-Required Courses (40 credits):
+Required Courses for Major in Sociology (40 credits):

-SOCI-111 Introduction to Sociology
+SOCI-111 Introduction to Sociology (SS)

 Enter the fascinating world of Sociology.
 This course provides a great introduction to the many intriguing subjects that sociologists study.
 We look at a whole range of topics-from what the self is, how it develops, how the process of socialization works... to the major institutions in society like education, the political system, and the economy... to the major forms of inequality affecting our lives in this society-race/ethnicity, gender, and class.
 You will come to understand the science by which sociologists gather and analyze data, how they know what they know.
 In the process, you will begin developing your own sociological imagination.
 You'll be surprised how much you've always taken for granted about society...
 In better understanding how our world works, you'll be better able to take an active role in your own life.
 Come join us in the quest!